Loading...

 • What is a trademark?

-A trademark is a word, phrase, symbol, or design that identifies and distinguishes the source of goods or services of one party from those of others.
+A trademark is a name, logo, slogan, phrase, design, or symbol that helps customers identify the source of goods or services.

 • What is a trademark specimen?